 If you don’t have quick-drying water sandals, I recommend you bring your old, beat up sneakers on your Hawaii vacation.
 On my first trip to Kauai, I brought an old pair of sneakers knowing I would be hiking the Kalalau Trail.
 I knew the trail would be muddy, but I had no idea I’d have to cross some streams.
 At the end of the hike, I had to throw those old sneakers away.

-Land’s End and REI are good online sources for hiking sandals.
-I purchased mine from my local REI on sale for about $40.
+I purchased my hiking/water sandals from my local REI on sale for about $40, which was quite a bargain.
+They’re made by Ryka.
 They’ve been well worth the investment.